 Last week was a little hectic because I had to figure out what course I am actually going to take.
 Things are not so easy here because you have to figure out what courses conflict with other courses by yourself.
 At UC Davis, things are a little more automated and it is impossible to sign up for a class that conflicts because it is an electronic process.
 In addition to this, I had to go around and have each teacher sign a piece of paper that allows me to take a class because I am an exchange student.
 Right now, I am signed up to take 2 engineering courses, 2 humanities classes, and 2 language classes (each of which lasts half the semester).
 My engineering classes are in the E building, or the Elektroteknik Datateknik building, because I am an electrical engineering major.
 I have about 50% more units than I am required to have so I am almost certainly going to drop some of these courses.
 I am just happy to have a finalized course list, and dropping a class should be much easier than trying to find one that doesn’t conflict.

 I have mostly been meeting international people.
 I started going to the nations, which are like fraternities but coed and much less exclusive.
 It seems that almost everyone joins a nation.
 I am trying to go to each of them at least once before a decide to join one, although it does not really matter because you can go to all of the nations just by joining one, but I think I will mostly be hanging out with the people in my own nation.
 So far I have been to Västgöta, Krischansta, and Lunds.
 Västgöta is my favorite one so far because they play music that I mostly like and it is not too crowded.
-I met a cool German girl there named Anna who is from Munich and who I have been hanging out with recently.
+I met a cool German girl there named Anna who is from

 I have discovered some cool places like the LTH Studiecentrum which is like a library and café where engineering students can study.
 It is right next to where my engineering classes will be so it will be really convenient to study there in the future, especially on rainy days.
 I also saw the Lund Observatory, which stands out because it is a tower in the engineering area.
 There is a bronze bust of Tycho Brahe in front of the observatory, which I thought was pretty cool.
-Everything in Lund seems to have some sort of historical vibe to it, and I feel like I am discovering an old culture by finding out more about the town.
-But Lund is also very high tech, with start of the art research being conducted and modern corporations in a business park.
-So it is like a clash between the past and the present.
-I like technology but I also like the rustic feeling of the town, so Lund is a good place for me to be.
+Everything in

 Tonight I met some more people on my corridor and we had a meeting to talk about some procedures for the semester or year.
 Most of the people on my corridor are Swedish and they always talk in Swedish unless they want you to know what they are saying.
 They like hanging out with each other so it can be a little hard to get to know them as well as I would like to, but they are otherwise very friendly, and we are going to have a corridor party soon, which should help everyone get to know each other better.
 We spent about an hour cleaning up the kitchen after the meeting, with everyone working at once.
 The Swedes seem to be crazy about cleaning; it was like they were trying to turn the kitchen into one of the model kitchens you would see on display at IKEA.
 I am used to living in a fraternity house, which is basically always dirty.
 Here, people were taking handles off of cabinets to clean them and move furniture out of the way to vacuum.
 They even have a recycling system with a bin for each type of recyclable material.
 This is a procedure that I wish my fraternity would adopt.
 I like living in such a clean environment, and making the adjustment to the communal expectation of cleanliness was not hard after the initial astonishment.
 I am starting to feel more like a Swede as I change my lifestyle and habits, and now I can even find most of what I am looking for in a grocery store, although there are some products I just do not recognize.
-With any luck I will become Swedish to the point where I will be a little shocked when I get back to the United States and am reintroduced to that lifestyle.
-Tomorrow is the first day of the real semester, and I am looking forward to the journey that awaits me this semester.
+With any luck I will become Swedish to the point where I will be a little shocked when I get back to the

 E building, where I have my engineering classes